logoAcademy

 In the EVM, there are two types of accounts:

-1. Externally Owned Accounts (EOAs): These are accounts controlled by private keys and have no associated code with them.
-They can send transactions (including Ether transfers) by creating and signing them with their private keys.
-Essentially, if you are an end user of Ethereum, you're likely using an EOA.
+1. Externally Owned Accounts (EOAs): These accounts are controlled by private keys and do not have associated code.
+They can send transactions by creating and signing them with their private keys.
+If you're an end user of Ethereum, you're likely using an EOA.

-2. Contract Accounts: These are accounts that have associated code with them (Smart Contracts).
-Contract accounts can't initiate transactions on their own.
-Instead, they only perform an operation when instructed to do so by an EOA.
-This could be a simple Ether transfer or a function call in a smart contract.
+2. Contract Accounts: These accounts have associated code (smart contracts).
+Contract accounts can't initiate transactions on their own; instead, they only perform actions when instructed by an EOA.
+This could be as simple as a token transfer or a function call within a smart contract.

 Public and Private Keys

-In Ethereum, like in many blockchain platforms, we use a cryptographic algorithm called Elliptic Curve Digital Signature Algorithm (ECDSA) to generate a pair of keys: the public key and the private key.
+In Ethereum, as in many blockchain platforms, the Elliptic Curve Digital Signature Algorithm (ECDSA) is used to generate a pair of keys: a public key and a private key.

-The private key is a 32-byte number chosen at random.
+• The private key is a 32-byte number generated randomly.

-The public key is derived from this private key by using a specific function of the elliptic curve cryptography.
-This key is 64 bytes and consists of two concatenated coordinates (32 bytes each).
+• The public key is derived from the private key using elliptic curve cryptography.
+It is 64 bytes long, made up of two concatenated 32-byte coordinates.

 Addresses